 The end result?
 Those that saw the articles were nearly 3x more likely to give at year end.
 3x!

 Each of these tests took advantage of a technique used to train a person’s memory called priming.

 A memory effect in which exposure to a stimulus influences response to a later stimulus

 The main point here is to get a person to recognize something, or some aspect, and pair it with a feeling to aid them in the making of a future decision.
 And with that, here are…

 You may have noticed that each of those experiments didn’t start priming their audience until about 2 weeks before the main campaign ask via email or direct mail.
 They also continued for a few weeks after that key date.

-Key point: Cultivate within 2 weeks prior to the desired donation ask, and continue cultivation through to the end of the appeal.
+Key point: Cultivate within 2 weeks prior to the desired donation ask and continue cultivation through to the end of the appeal.

-You may have also noticed that all of the ‘priming’ content wasn’t just stats, numbers, or the usual fundraising stuff.
+You may have also noticed that all the ‘priming’ content wasn’t just stats, numbers, or the usual fundraising stuff.
 The priming content was focused on evoking an emotion (emotion, in fundraising, crazy, I know…).
 In particular, good priming content, as shown in these experiments:

 - Makes people feel important

 Who doesn’t want to feel important, appreciated, and fulfilled?
 And wouldn’t you be more generous if you did?
 And this doesn’t need to cost you an arm or a leg to do or create.
 It can be just good copy telling a story and expressing the need.